elastic/examples/Machine Learning/Security Analytics Recipes/suspicious_process_activity/EXAMPLE.md

 * Access Kibana by going to http://localhost:5601 in a web browser

 * Select "Machine Learning" from the left tab.
-This should list the "DNS Exfilfration" job e.g.
+This should list the "Unusual Process" job e.g.

 [http://localhost:5601/app/ml#/jobs?_g=()](http://localhost:5601/app/ml#/jobs?_g=())